Fortunevale/ProjectMakoto/README.md

 ## [Click here to invite the bot](https://discord.com/api/oauth2/authorize?client_id=947716263394824213&permissions=8&scope=bot%20applications.commands)

 - Phishing Protection is enabled by default, people will be banned if they send a link known to be malicous.
 To change this, run `;;phishing config`.
 - Every new server is automatically opted into a global ban system.
 When someone is known to break Discord's TOS or Community Guidelines, they'll be banned on join or when the ban happens.
-They will not be banned when the bot is freshly added to your server, however to change this behaviour you can use `;;join config`.
+They will not be banned when the bot is freshly added to your server.
+To change this behaviour you can use `;;join config`.
 - You can join a support server [here](https://discord.gg/SaHT4GPGyW).

 ## Building, Debugging and Deployment